An interactive installation featuring frozen parents, telepathic twins and a spooky journey.

 Lighting, Technical Designer

-Chris completed his Technical Production course at the Adelaide Centre of the Arts and has since been working and continuing to develop his experience across theatre, dance and other live events both in Australia and overseas.
-He has worked on State Theatre Company South Australia’s The Kreutzer Sonata, Maggie Stone and Little Bird, Slingsby Theatre Company’s The Mouse, The Bird and the Sausage, Torque Show’s MALMO, The Border Project’s Half Real, Ludwig’s Fleck and Flecker and five.point.one’s Muff.
+Chris completed his Technical Production course at the Adelaide Centre of the Arts.
+Since graduating, he has been working extensively and continuing to develop his experience across theatre, dance, and other live events both in Australia and overseas.
+Chris has worked on State Theatre Company South Australia’s The Kreutzer Sonata, Maggie Stone and Little Bird, Slingsby Theatre Company’s The Mouse, The Bird and the Sausage, Torque Show’s MALMO, The Border Project’s Half Real, Ludwig’s Fleck and Flecker and five.point.one’s Muff.
 Chris also worked on If There was a Colour Darker than Black, I’d Wear It, a multimedia performance project for Country Arts SA.
 He has worked in association with Geoff Cobham on a number of projects including creating the visual aesthetic for Force Majeure’s Never Did Me Any Harm using lights and video.
 Chris has been the lighting designer for Windmill Theatre Co’s Big Bad Wolf and The Story Thieves.